Thomas James Wise: Collecting career

 Wise began collecting books as a schoolboy, spending his pocket money at the barrows in Farringdon Street.
 He was a keen collector of first editions in original condition.
 His interests were poetry followed by drama and his collection dating back to Elizabethan publications was an exhaustive representation.

 His collection was funded by selling duplicates and acting as an agent for wealthy collectors such as John Henry Wrenn.
 Wise was given an honorary M.A. degree by the University of Oxford and elected an honorary Fellow of Worcester College for his services to bibliographical science.
-He became a member of the Consultative Committee of the Friends of the Bodleian and was elected President of the Bibliographical Society in 1922–1924.
+He became a member of the Consultative Committee of the Friends of the Bodleian and was elected president of the Bibliographical Society in 1922–1924.

 Forgeries and thefts

 Wise became a noted bibliographer, collector, forger, (Note: "The shock was accordingly the greater in 1934 when John W. Carter and Henry Graham Pollard published An Enquiry into the Nature of Certain Nineteenth Century Pamphlets, proving that about 40 or 50 of these, commanding high prices, were forgeries, and that all could be traced to Wise.") and thief.
-He parlayed his international reputation as a collector of books and an exposer of forgers and forgeries into a career in creating and selling forgeries.
+He exploited his international reputation as a collector of books and an exposer of forgers and forgeries into a career in creating and selling forgeries.
 (Note: He "had the reputation of being one of the most distinguished private book collectors on either side of the Atlantic, and his Ashley Library in London became a place of pilgrimage for scholars from Europe and the United States.
 He constantly exposed piracies and forgeries and always denied that he was a dealer.")
 He privately printed nearly 300 works of English authors, some of which were debunked as forgeries by Carter and Pollard.

 In 1934 his reputation was damaged by the publication of "An Enquiry into the Nature of Certain Nineteenth Century Pamphlets" by John Carter and Graham Pollard.
 In their writing and exposé, Carter and Pollard were astute in their use of irony.
 (Note: "Like great ironists, like Alexander Pope himself, Carter and Pollard were the masters of a steely innocence such as could challengingly tighten the net upon the most proper sort of prey: a man of great power and prestige who was at last to be the victim of Nemesis and of her agents.
 Was there at work a descendant of the Renaissance forger Annius, sharp-eyed enough to profit from "the book-collecting renaissance of 1890"?
 'There was one such man,' the authors write, 'who is the hero (or villain) of the present work.'")
 Carter and Pollard proved that a large number of rare first-edition pamphlets from 19th-century authors which depended solely on Wise's published works for their authenticity were fakes.
 Wise and a fellow bibliophile Harry Buxton Forman had been involved in the fabrication and sale of many of the same pamphlets to collectors.
 Forman and Wise's crimes are generally regarded as one of the most notorious literary scandals of the twentieth century.